yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Note that if all operations were given monotonically increasing op #s over time, then we wouldn't need the externally anchored range to list the op# for an insertion.
 We would be able to tell that the range is anchored to the node within the first insertion whose op# is lower than that of the range if such an insertion is encountered before a offset, and the first node represented by the offset otherwise.

-## Could we assign monotonically increasing op #s to all insert/move-in operations in a change frame?
+## Could we assign monotonically increasing op IDs to all insert/move-in operations in a change frame?

 Motivation: It would remove the need for race structures and would remove the need for range bounds to list which insertion they're externally anchored to (if any).
 See "do away with mark pairs" for more details.